tyson312/pan-af-container/Readme.md

 5. `docker ps` to see that it's running

 6. configure dns to use this machine 53/udp for resolution and then check the firewall logs for dns over tls traffic logs.
+Filter for port 853 or for dst eq 9.9.9.9

 ### Not as easy: Build PAN-AF from scratch then save it as your own image